 How to make a diet adapted to your goals

-We've put together the really essential information to build a diet from scratch, for you, and for your goals.
+We've gathered the really essential information to build a diet from scratch, for you and your goals.

 Do you want to gain muscle mass?